Ayushk4/Ayushk4.github.io/_posts/2019-08-22-My-Journey-in-Google-Summer-of-Code.md

 The POS API the obtained accuracy of ~91% on CoNLL 2003 against the claimed 97.5% accuracy. [(link)](https://github.com/Ayushk4/POS.jl/tree/master/valid)
 It remains to be investigated upon and improved.

-JuliaText now provides with APIs for Part of Speech Tagging and Named Entity Recognition.
-These APIs and CRF currently are being kept in [TextAnalysis.jl](https://github.com/JuliaText/TextAnalysis.jl).

 ## WordTokenizers.jl